hschneid/xfvrp/README.md

 As a general purpose solver, XFVRP is not fully compatable with single problem solvers.
 But even though it can prove its relevance by [benchmarks](BENCHMARKS.md).

 ## Change log
+### 11.3.0
+- Drastically increased performance for some neighborhood searches by changing to route-based change operators and improved result sorting
+    - NodeMove and SegmentMove

 ### 11.2.0
 - Changed exception handling
   - No Runtime Exceptions (like IllegalState) anymore